abasak24/ece594Neuromorphic/README.md

 # ece594Neuromorphic
 Graph Processing on Neuromorphic Hardware

-## Project Proposal (due Nov 14):
+## Final Project Report and Slides (Due Dec 3)
-* Abanti opened an overleaf latex repo and here is the editable link: https://www.overleaf.com/3789364254dhcjnxgschrx
+* Report -> Abanti created overleaf with editable link: https://www.overleaf.com/4985316468bznhwzwftyjk
-* Abanti will take care of writing the project proposal and ask for help from others for editing, reviewing, writing any specific section, and any suggestions for change.
+* Slides -> Abanti created Google slides and sent invitations to team mates.

 ## Dataset creation
-* Abanti created a dataset folder with small synthetic datasets
+* Abanti created a dataset folder with small synthetic datasets.

 ## Brian python simulation:
-* Abanti and Shreyansh will start to work on it.
+* Abanti wrote and tested neuromorphic SSSP on a small graph.
+* Another teammate will write a baseline CPU SSSP to produce reference outputs for checking correctness of neuromorphic SSSP.

 ## FPGA simulation:
 * Kenny will work on it.

-## Final Report and Slides (Due Dec 3)
+## Project Proposal (due Nov 14) (DONE):
+* Abanti opened an overleaf latex repo and here is the editable link: https://www.overleaf.com/3789364254dhcjnxgschrx
+* Abanti will take care of writing the project proposal and ask for help from others for editing, reviewing, writing any specific section, and any suggestions for change.

 ## Related papers:
 1) https://sc18.supercomputing.org/proceedings/workshops/workshop_files/ws_pmes104s1-file1.pdf